 Once phase one has been completed in an inpatient setting, the patient and rehab professionals can decide on the next step.
 Factors to consider include:

 - What the each program in consideration offers

 - The type and severity of the individual’s addiction

 Some addictions do not require an intense program.
 The less strict, more flexible outpatient program will provide them with both care and support.
 The type of care required is largely defined by the nature of the specific addiction.

-Some of the more severe addictions require intense, regimented treatment and isolation from the outside world in order for the individual to recover.
+Some of the more severe addictions require intense, regimented treatments and isolation from the outside world in order for the individual to recover from their addiction.

 Still Unsure of the Proper Path to Recovery?

 Many options exist for those in need of help, but which option a person needs varies from individual to individual.
 Choosing the right path can be confusing, but Addiction Treatment Services can help provide the information needed to make an informed decision.
 Take your first step on the road to recovery.
 Contact us for a consultation.